xcChinaxc/unique-nics/README.md

 ## Features

 The event planner client wants to receive a wishlist or cart of items that the renter/user wants to rent so that the event planner can ensure date and item availability.
-The renter/user should have the ability to see items, add and remove items, and "checkout"  items from the cart
+The renter/user should have the ability to see items, add and remove items, and "checkout"  items from the cart.

 ## Future Developments